-1. Measure Your furniture BEFORE you go out to shop for coffee and end tables!
+1. Measure your furniture BEFORE you go out to shop for coffee and end tables!

 Measure the width of the seat cushions of your sofa (between the arms) and measure the height from the floor to the top of the seat cushion.
 You will need these measurements to purchase the right width of coffee table and height.

-End tables should be 1 to 2 inches lower than sofa or chair arm.
+- End tables should be 1 to 2 inches lower than sofa or chair arm.

-Width of coffee table should be no more than 3/5 of the measurement between the arms of sofa.
+- Width of coffee table should be no more than 3/5 of the measurement between the arms of sofa.

-Height of coffee table not be more than 3 inches lower than the height of the seat cushion.
+- Height of coffee table not be more than 3 inches lower than the height of the seat cushion.
 If it’s more than this, the ergonomics of the seating and coffee table will be “off” and feel and look wrong.

-Most clients come into our store with no idea of what they need and so often they buy a coffee or end tables that’s not the right size for their other living room furniture.
+Most clients come into our store with no idea of what they need and so often they buy a coffee table or end tables that is not the right size for their other living room furniture.
 Unfortunately, most then just choose to live for years with their mistake.
 The truth is that no salesperson will tell you to go home and measure, and then come back so they can help you find the right piece.
 They aren’t confident you’ll actually come back!